Roshinator/VSCode-Light-Fixed/README.md

 # VSCode-Light-Fixed
 Fixes the horrible black sidebar on VSCode's light theme and makes comments less green and annoying.
+This also has small customizations on the dark theme to maintain some more consistency if you like auto-switching themes.
 ![A beautiful screenshot](LightThemeFixed.png)

 # How to add to VSCode